 As you read and refer to this handbook, don't hesitate to reach out to (a) the Sierra Club's media team with questions about other communications tactics, and (b) the Club's chapter support team with questions about how best to build your team to include an emphasis on communications.

-We've updated this handbook for 2017 to include more media and communications tactics, more resources, and an appendix full of templates and samples for you to have at your fingertips.
+We've updated this handbook for 2019 to include more media and communications tactics, new examples of great communications work, links to several trainings, and a new glossary of media terms.